Zetosoft/dynacam/README.md

 - *lightObject*
     - lightObject.*normal* (paint) : Supports any paint like *lightObject.fill*, but is intended for normal maps.
 A normal map rotation fix effect is placed by default, if removed, normal maps will stop illuminating correctly if rotated!
+- *cameraObject*
+    - cameraObject.values.*targetRotation* (number) : Use this value to manually rotate the internal camera view.

 ---
 Copyright (c) 2019, Basilio Germán